Gonzalo Lopez: Prison escape

-2022 murders
+Collins family murders

 On June 2, 2022, Lopez broke into a ranch owned by the Collins family in Centerville, Texas.
 At the ranch, he murdered 66-year-old Mark Collins and four of his grandchildren: 18-year-old Waylon Collins, 16-year-old Carson Collins, 11-year-old Hudson Collins (all brothers), and their cousin, 11-year-old Bryson Collins.
 Medical examiners later disclosed that all five family members died of gunshot and stab wounds.
 After the murders, Lopez stole several guns from the ranch, including an AR-15, as well as a white pickup truck which he fled in.

 A concerned relative of the family that had not heard from Mark contacted the police later that day.
 Police arrived at the ranch around 6 p.m. and discovered the bodies of the five family members.
 Lopez was immediately named as a suspect and police soon learned guns and the family pickup truck had been stolen.
 Police then sent out a statewide alert informing police to be on the lookout for a white 1999 Chevrolet Silverado.